Relationship Disclosure Information

 You may be eligible for the independent dispute resolution service offered by the Ombudsman for Banking Services and Investments (OBSI).

 You always have the right to go to a lawyer or seek other ways of resolving your dispute at any time.
 A lawyer can advise you of your options.
 There are time limits for taking legal action.
-Delays could limit your options and legal rights later on.
+Delays could limit your options and legal rights later.

 You may be eligible for OBSI’s free and independent dispute resolution service if: